 Matt Jerzyk has spent the last 15 years fighting for you.
 He has brought litigation in the state and federal courts of Rhode Island and Massachusetts and has won real results for his clients.
 These cases have included personal injury, medical malpractice, construction injury, workers’ rights and civil rights.

 Matt is currently the City Solicitor for the City of Central Falls and deputy legal counsel to the Speaker of the Rhode Island.
-Previously, Matt served as senior legal counsel for the Mayor of Providence and Deputy City Solicitor for the City of Providence.
+Previously, Matt served as legal counsel to the Speaker of the House and Majority Leader of the RI House of Representatives.
+Prior to that, he was senior legal counsel for the Mayor of Providence and Deputy City Solicitor for the City of Providence.
 He has also served as legal counsel to the Providence Planning Board, the Providence City Council Committee on Ordinances and the Providence Office of Economic Development.

 Matt received his B.A. and graduated magna cum laude from Brown University and received his law degree from Roger Williams University School of Law.
 Matt’s law review article “Gentrification’s Third Way” was published in the Harvard Law and Policy Review.